Undergraduate Courses 2014

 - Employer involvement in assessment presentations

-To support this further, the World of Work Skills Certificate is a compulsory part of the Business Management degree programme with the Bronze statement being integrated into the year 1 curriculum and assessment.
-Students are then encouraged to continue working towards their World of Work Certificate throughout the Business Management programme to further enhance their employability prospects.
+To support this further, the World of Work Skills Certificate is a compulsory part of the Business Management degree programme with the Bronze level statement integrated into the Level 4 curriculum and assessment.
+You will be encouraged to continue working towards your World of Work Certificate throughout the Business Management programme to further enhance your employability prospects.

 Support and guidance